-2018 saw the band releasing two 3-song EPs, one with Phil Manley (Trans Am, The Fucking Champs) in El Studio (released Oct 16, 2018) and the second with Tim Green (The Fucking Champs, Nation of Ulysses) at Louder Studios (released January 15, 2019).
-A vinyl release wrapping up past EPs is planned on Forbidden Place Records in the fall of 2019.
-New recordings for the next record begin in April 2019.
+2018-19 saw the band releasing two 3-song EPs, one recorded with Phil Manley (Trans Am, The Fucking Champs) at El Studio and another with Tim Green (The Fucking Champs, Nation of Ulysses) at Louder Studios.
+A vinyl release wrapping up these EPs plus a third recorded by Jai Young Kim (Nik Turner's Hawkwind, Secret Chiefs 3) in 2018 is planned on Forbidden Place Records for the fall of 2019.
+A new batch of songs recorded with Tim Green in 2019 is being worked up for release in late 2019-early 2020.

 "Swagger fueled death rock attitude...Enlightening, inspiring and highly original"